jfree/orsonpdf/README.md

 Dual Licensing
 --------------
 OrsonPDF is dual licensed.
 You can use OrsonPDF under the terms of the GNU General Public License version 3 (GPLv3) or later.
-If you prefer not to be bound by the terms of the GPLv3, there is an option to buy a commercial license from Object Refinery Limited - see the OrsonPDF web page for details.
+If you prefer not to be bound by the terms of the GPLv3, an alternative license is available to JFree sponsors.

 OrsonPDF integrates the Ascii85OutputStream class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the Ascii85OutputStream-license.txt file.